vish9812/analog/README.md

 4. Execute the `analog script` to start the app.

-- For Non-Windows, just execute the script `./analog.sh`.
+- For Non-Windows, execute the script `./analog.sh`.
 - For Windows, use powershell:
   - _Unblock_(one-time operation) the powershell file `analog.ps1` to be allowed to execute on the system: `Unblock-File .\analog.ps1`
   - Execute the script `.\analog.ps1`